 Cadets experiencing difficulties in the Academy are encouraged to seek guidance.
-Cadets requiring additional assistance or needing an appointment with an instructor shall make the necessary arrangements through the chain of command.
-If the Cadet's RTO is not available, the Cadet may make an appointment with other Staff (Coordinator).
+Cadets requiring additional assistance or needing an appointment with an instructor or tutor shall make the necessary arrangements through the chain of command.
+If the Cadet's RTO is not available, the Cadet may make an appointment with other Staff (Coordinator, Director).

 - A. Cadets having difficulty of any kind which may have a detrimental effect on their Academy performance are encouraged to see their RTOs. - 1.
 RTOs are experienced officers.
 They are available for assistance, guidance and advice. - 2.
 Problems of a personal nature will be handled in a confidential manner. - 3.
-It is highly recommended that those with academic difficulties join a study group.
+It is highly recommended that those with academic difficulties join a study group or seek assistance with the tutoring department of the college.